chevere/parameter/README.md

 $null(null);
 ```

-Use `NullAttr` attribute to define a null parameter.
+Use `NullAttr` attribute to define a null parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\NullAttr;